Creative Industries Strategy Session - image supplied.

 The South West Creative Industries Strategy aligns closely with the Victorian Government’s state-wide strategy to guide growth and investment in the creative industries; Creative State (find out more here).

-Regional Arts Victoria and Creative Victoria work closely to ensure that insights are shared in both directions, with a representative from Creative Victoria sitting on the Project Control Group for the South West Creative Industries Strategy.
+Regional Arts Victoria and Creative Victoria work closely to ensure that insights are shared in both directions, with a representative from Creative Victoria sitting on the governance group for the South West Creative Industries Strategy.

 This helps ensure that state government has an understanding of southwest priorities and insights, what’s happening on-the-ground in the regions and helps to advocate for the sector more broadly.